Maximize Your Bone-Building Workouts By Fueling These Three Crucial Energy Systems

 Running or jogging, taking an aerobics class or a dance class are an example of aerobic exercise and a way to burn fat and improve overall health as well as cardiovascular health.

 While this form of exercise does use fat to supply the energy production process, it isn’t the most efficient way to build your bones.
-Weight-bearing, aerobic activities, such as walking, are recommended in the Save Our Bones Program, but when it comes to improving your T-scores, they are not as targeted as…
+Weight-bearing, aerobic activities, such as walking, are recommended in the Osteoporosis Reversal Program, but when it comes to improving your T-scores, they are not as targeted as…

 Challenging physical activities that last only a few minutes use glycolysis.
 This includes most forms of resistance and weight bearing exercises, like the various types of squats, presses, poses or curls that target specific muscles and bones to build density.
 The energy that powers this anaerobic process comes from glucose that is stored in our body, where it is called glycogen.

 As mentioned earlier, you hold reserves of glycogen (1,500 – 2,000 calories worth) in your liver and your muscles, which are significant locations for this molecule to reside.